 A.E.
 Waite – The Pictorial Key to the Tarot.
 Published by Dover Books, 2005 (originally published 1911).
 This is Waite’s publication explaining his RWS.
 Like Crowley’s book, this one is somewhat verbose, although Waite’s style is very distinct from Crowley’s.
 I know not many are fans of it, but I found, as I did with Crowley, that once I got acclimated it was actually fairly entertaining in its own way (both Waite and Crowley can be quite snarky at times).
 229 pages.

 Oswald Wirth – Tarot of the Magicians: The Occult Symbols of the Major Arcana that Inspired Modern Tarot.
 Published by Red Wheel/Weiser, LLC., 2012 (First published in French in 1927 as Le Tarot, des Imagiers du Moyen Age).
-A non-Golden Dawn treatment of the occult symbols of the Tarot.
+A treatment of the French school of the occult symbols of the Tarot.
 Very informative, and an historically important contribution to the occult significance of the Tarot.
 228 pages.

 Gerd Ziegler – Tarot: Mirror of the Soul.
 Published by Samuel Weiser, Inc., 1988.
 This is a valuable guide to the CHT, but for a much different reason than DuQuette’s book.
 Rather than go into any kind of depth about the complexities of Crowley’s work, it sheds a much more meditative light on this deck, which can sometimes overwhelm with its richness of symbolism.
 It is a welcome break from the theory of the Thoth without forsaking enjoyment of the deck itself.
 192 pages.

 Anonymous – Meditations on the Tarot: A Journey into Christian Hermeticism.
 Published by Tarcher/Penguin, 1985 (originally published in French in 1980).
 This one’s a doozie.
 670 pages.

 Also, Jean Chevalier and Alain Gheerbrant – The Penguin Dictionary of Symbols, entries on the Tarot.
 Published by Penguin Books, 1994 (originally published 1969).
 The entries in this reference source are written with the TdM in mind.
 It gives concise definitions of the symbols found in this deck.
 This is basically an encyclopedia-style reference, and I found the entries to be satisfactorily thorough.